its-dev24/its-dev24/README.md

 **`Digital Craftsman (Developer/MCA Student)`**

 I'm an aspiring MCA student who is also a part-time Flutter and Frontend developer.
-I am currently learning deep into react and Flutter 3.0 and is also an intermediate in C++.
+I am currently learning deep into react and Flutter 3.0 and also an intermediate in C++.

    <p align="left">
       <a href="https://github.com/its-dev24?tab=followers">